 Azure Active Directory and Microsoft personal accounts: New joint public preview libraries

 Azure Active Directory B2C: New deployment option in public preview

-Azure Active Directory (Azure AD) B2C, the highly available, global customer identity and access management (CIAM) service introduces new capabilities in public preview that allow organizations to choose between two different deployment options.
-For organizations with standard needs, the existing out-of-the-box option that requires minimum or no code continues to be available.
-For complex environments, Azure AD B2C will expose the power of the Azure AD core engine so developers can customize the user experience for demanding sign-up and sign-in needs.
+Azure Active Directory (Azure AD) B2C, the highly available, global customer identity and access management (CIAM) service introduces new capabilities in public preview that allow organisations to choose between two different deployment options.
+For organisations with standard needs, the existing out-of-the-box option that requires minimum or no code continues to be available.
+For complex environments, Azure AD B2C will expose the power of the Azure AD core engine so developers can customise the user experience for demanding sign-up and sign-in needs.
 The licensing and pricing model remains unchanged.

 Azure Friday: Azure Active Directory Identity Protection

 Azure Friday’s Scott Hanselman learns about Azure Active Directory Identity Protection, which uses the same technologies and machine learning capabilities Microsoft does to help protect Microsoft account identities.
 Watch it now.

 Azure IoT Edge delivers cloud capabilities to the edge.
 It provides easy orchestration between code and services, so they flow securely between cloud and edge to distribute intelligence across IoT devices.
 You can easily integrate Azure and third-party services, or augment existing services to create a custom IoT application with your own business logic.
 You get the best of both worlds with devices which can act locally based on the data they generate, while also taking advantage of the cloud to configure, deploy and manage them securely and at scale.